BrowseAloud: Malware

-On 11 February 2018, a Sunday, over 4,200 BrowseAloud customers (some sources said over 5,000) had their websites infected with Coinhive code after BrowseAloud, hosted on Amazon Web Services, was hacked.
+On 11 February 2018, a Sunday, over 4,200 BrowseAloud customers (some sources said over 5,000) had their websites infected with Coinhive cryptominer code after BrowseAloud, hosted on Amazon Web Services, was hacked.
 Although Coinhive—which generates Monero, a form of cryptocurrency—has legitimate uses, the insertion of it in the manner in the attack was described as "malicious" by The Registers Editor in Chief Chris Williams; and as "malware" by Taylor Hatmaker, in TechCrunch.

 The BrowseAloud service was disabled by Texthelp, to allow their engineers to investigate the security breach and remove the malicious code.
 The Register estimated that the code was active in BroswseAloud for up to thirteen hours.
 It used visitors' computers to perform computationally-intensive calculations, potentially slowing their computer's performance and its reducing battery life or consuming their electricity.
 The National Cyber Security Centre referred to such activity as "illegal".

 Among the customers whose websites were affected were the UK's Information Commissioner (who shut down their website as a precaution), the Administrative Office of the U.S. Courts, and the governments of the Australian states of Victoria and Queensland.

 The issue was detected by Scott Helme, a UK-based information security consultant.
 Hatmaker and Boyd each pointed out that the vulnerability used in the attack could have been used to steal visitors' personal information.
 Both Helme and the NCSC recommended that website developers use subresource integrity as a defence against such attacks.

 The attack was estimated to have only earned the attackers the equivalent of $24 in the Monero cryptocurrency.
 Some commentators, such as Chris Boyd of Malwarebytes, suggested that the attack was relatively mild, as the attackers could have been testing a method for future use.